Stupid Simple System

 • • Industry-specific directories

-Content That Ranks
+Content That Actually Ranks

 • • Include your target keywords naturally